sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    ![Picture1](./images/possibleactivesecret.png)

+   > **Note:** This indicates that the secret is currently in use or could be actively exploited.
+It is important to address these findings promptly.
+To Remove the Secret from the Codebase: Edit the repository to remove the secret from the codebase and commit the changes.
+For now there is no need of removing the secret in this task.

   > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

   - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.